micro/network/docs/README.md

 Here's a good explanation of [Token Economics](https://www.investinblockchain.com/token-economics/).

+## Interface

+The Micro development model has been proven out over a number of years using the [Go](https://go.dev) based programming language and supplementary client libraries which enable broad access to developers but mass appeal and consumption of services without programming will require an entirely new approach.

+We propose the development of a new client interface to compliment the development model which focuses on the end consumer.
+Where developers and operators will focus on the infrastructure and programming, the new interface will enable access to anyone services via web or mobile clients.
+Ideally using existing well known constructs like web forms and messaging.

+A focus on delivering an end consumer facing experience keeps us from building sand castles and dreams only to be washed away by the sea.
+Ultimately the value of the network is in it's consumption, not just by developers, but by every human being on earth.

 ## Glossary of Terms

 - **Network** - is the entire system for communication and coordination